 We have been crazy about this recipe around my house.
 It all began when I made these Vanilla & Toasted Coconut bars.
 Next I did this Sour Cherry Acai & Chocolate Chip variation.
 (They are my husband’s favorite yet) But I couldn’t stop there.
 While my husband, Ashley, and I were licking our fingers clean, Zoe (my pickiest eater) still wasn’t sold on them.

-So I decided to try this Chocolate Hazelnut flavor.
+So I decided to try this chocolate hazelnut variation.
 Oh my.
 Zoe was in love at first bite, and I’ve made them three times now.
 I’m calling this one fudge, but the recipe is just as nutrient-dense as the first two.
 I added some coconut oil to make it a little richer, and because I crave coconut oil.
-I even did a post about coconut oil that you can read HERE.

 I hope you enjoy this super simple recipe too.